FlineDev/CSVImporter/README.md

 ## Usage

+Please have a look at the UsageExamples.playground for a complete list of features provided.
+Open the Playground from within the `.xcworkspace` in order for it to work.

+### Basic CSV Import

 First create an instance of CSVImporter and specify the type the data within a line from the CSV should have.
 The default data type is an array of `String` objects which would look like this:

 ``` Swift